msh9/codinginthetrenches.com/content/2013/on-the-use-of-aws-dynamodb.rst

 the trade offs that DynamoDB makes may make it inappropriate for applications that it would otherwise work well for.

-Essentially uses for DynamoDB end up looking like the following:
+As a preview how a application uses Dynamo should look like the follow, much more explanation to following:

 .. image:: /images/dynamodb-choice.png
   :align: center